tflynn615/Tweet_Stock_Analysis/README.md

 ## Technology

   ### Data Cleaning and Analysis
   Excel and Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis and manipulation will be completed using Python.

   Additionally VADER Sentiment Analysis will be used to get the overall sentiment of the tweet to turn string data into int data for a ML model & analysis.

-  Positive, Neutral, and Negative comments will be derived to formulate impact onto stock market activity.
+  Sentiment includes Positive, Neutral, and Negative comments and will be derived to formulate impact onto stock market activity.

   ### Database Storage